awesomeeng/zephjs/docs/API.md

 ## attribute(attributeName, initialValue) ⇒ <code>void</code>
 **Kind**: global function
 **Summary**: Definition Method to define an attribute on the new element.
-This method takes the attribute name and an initial value (or "undefined" if no value specified.)
+This method takes the attribute name and an initial value (or `undefined` if no value specified.)

-Using this method to define an attribute is strictly optional, but it will save having to buildout an onCreate() method and set attributes there.
+Using this method to define an attribute is strictly optional, but it will save having to build out an onCreate() method and set attributes there.

 The initial value passed in is set ONLY IF the element does not already have a value set for the attribute.
-Setting an initial value of "undefined" means that the attribute is actively removed from the element.
+Setting an initial value of `undefined` means that the attribute is actively removed from the element.
 Also, please note that attribute values are strings and any non-string passed in will be converted to a string.
-If you are trying to set a boolean attribute value like "disabled" which is present or not, but has no actual value, set it to an empty string ("") for true, and remove it ( by setting it to "undefined" for false.)
+If you are trying to set a boolean attribute value like `disabled` which is present or not, but has no actual value, set it to an empty string ("") for true, and remove it ( by setting it to `undefined` for false.)

 | Param | Type |
 | --- | --- |